oatlog/oatlog/doc/report/main.typ

   caption: [A simplified union-find implementation without path compression nor smaller-to-larger merging.], ) <union-find-simplified-impl>

-Union-find is a datastructure that maintains disjoint sets, meaning that every element belongs to exactly one set.
+Union-find @unionfindoriginal @fastunionfind @unionfindvariantbounds is a datastructure that maintains disjoint sets, meaning that every element belongs to exactly one set.
 This is a very general-purpose datastructure, for example it can be used to implement Kruskal's algorithm for minimum spanning trees.

 Because of the property that each element belongs to exactly one set, we can refer to an arbitrary representative element in the set instead of referring to the entire set.